Accurate predictive model of band gap with selected important features based on explainable machine learning: Conclusion

 \section{Conclusion}

-In this study, PFI and SHAP were systematically combined and applied to a nonlinear SVR predictive model for $E_\textrm{g}^\textrm{GW}$ to interpret and explain the predictions while identifying key features.
+In this study, PFI and SHAP were combined in a systematic manner and applied to a nonlinear SVR predictive model for $E_\textrm{g}^\textrm{GW}$ to interpret and explain the predictions while identifying key features.
 These XML methods provided consistent feature-importance rankings, enabling the selection of the most significant features and reducing model complexity.
 By sequentially adding features based on their importance rankings, the optimal number of features was determined.
 The feature importance rankings were further cross-checked against the coefficient magnitudes obtained from interpretable LASSO regression, confirming consistency between the methods.
 To prevent distortion of the importance estimation, strongly correlated features were removed prior to XML analysis, and the necessity of this preprocessing step was explicitly demonstrated through a practical example.

 The selected \textit{5-feature set}, based on XML importance scores, demonstrated comparable predictive performance with a smaller generalization gap for the in-domain dataset and achieved superior predictive performance for the OOD dataset compared to the more complex pristine model.
-The proposed XML-guided feature selection framework offers a systematic, reproducible, and effective approach for constructing compact and interpretable predictive models, which can be extended to other materials informatics applications.
+The proposed XML-guided feature selection framework provides an explicit and practical approach for constructing compact and interpretable predictive models, which can be extended to other materials informatics applications.